selivan/https-ssl-cert-check-zabbix/README.md

 Exit code is always 0, otherwise zabbix agent fails to get item value and triggers would not work.

-If script is running without terminal(from zabbix), error messages are not printed, only exit code.
+If the script is running without terminal(from zabbix), error messages are not printed, only exit code.
 The reason is that zabbix merges stdout and strerr to get item value.

 #### Examples